jerrytqz/spin/README.md

 Spin consists of 3 major components:
 1. A frontend built using React and hosted on Vercel
 2. A backend built using Django and hosted on Heroku
-3. An independent Socket.IO server hosted on Replit
+3. A Socket.IO server hosted on Replit

 ## Demonstrations
 &nbsp;